USask-BINFO/DVOS/README.md

   For this pipeline, the frames and masks are stored in CSV files.
 You can find the CSV metadata inside the `data/` folder, which contains all the necessary references for the frames and masks.

 - **DVOSXMem Pipeline**:
   For this pipeline, you need to organize your data in a `root folder` with two subfolders: `frames/` and `masks`.
-Inside these subfolders, create identical short video clips subfolders, each containing the corresponding frames and masks for each video.
+Inside these subfolders, create identical short video clip subfolders, each containing the corresponding frames and masks for each video.

 ### Training
 **Training DVOS model**
-Set the config file properly from DVOSCode pipeline.
+Set the config file properly from the DVOSCode pipeline.
 ```bash
 python3 ddp_experiment.py --config configs/configs.yaml
 ```
 **Note**: Example CSV files required for simulation and training are included in the data directory for reference.

 **Training XMem model**
-To train XMem model run the following command inside XMem pipeline:
+To train the XMem model, run the following command inside the XMemCode pipeline:

 ```bash
 torchrun --master_port 25763 --nproc_per_node=2 train.py \